qtn3/IS219CalculationDesign/README.md

 For example:

 addOperationToName takes the function it wraps as a parameter (fn) (the function sayOperation).
 Then it will return a function (fn) (sayOperation).
-It means we are extending the function (fn) by concatenating the String it receives as a parameter
+It means we are extending the function (fn) by concatenating the string it receives as a parameter.
 We can say that we are decorating the sayOperation function Calculation.js
 ```